Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Analyze a conversation

-To analyze a conversation, you can call the `client.AnalyzeConversation()` method which takes a `TextConversationItem` and `ConversationsProject` as parameters.
+To analyze a conversation, you can call the `client.AnalyzeConversation()` method:

 ```C# Snippet:ConversationAnalysis_AnalyzeConversation
 string projectName = "Menu";